WN_button

 The below data was randomly taken at Rampart Rapids from established king fish wheel sites

-Some current expressed reasons for the possible size and age decrease include years of selective and/or over fishing, the tendency for Ichthyophonus infection to progress to it’s disease state much faster in larger Chinook (below graph), changes in the marine environment, global warming, Bering Sea pollack fleet bycatch of king and the recent increased use of large mesh nets due to the significant reduction of fish camps and fishwheel use drainage wide.
+Some current expressed reasons for the possible size and age decrease include years of selective and/or over fishing, the tendency for Ichthyophonus infection to progress to it’s disease state much faster in larger Chinook (below graph), the recent shift towards large mesh nets due to the significant reduction of fish camps and fishwheel use drainage wide, changes in the marine environment, global warming, and Bering Sea pollack fleet bycatch of king.

 2006 Size ICH04

-As of the 2007 State Board of Fisheries meeting where all proposals dealing with large mesh net selectivity issues failed, the State and majority of Yukon fishers expressed that a problem with declining size of king salmon did not exist.
-The Yukon River Drainage Fisheries Association, made up of fishers from the coastal districts to the Canadian Border (at that time) had twice come one vote short of complete consensus that a problem did not exist also.
-For the past decade net mesh reduction proposals have gone before the Board of Fish as a means of better managing king runs.
-These were put there by a small number of upper river fishers who believed that selective large mesh net overfishing was being allowed year after year in the Yukon.
+For the past decade net mesh reduction and other proposals have gone before the Board of Fish each cycle as a means of better managing king runs.
+These were put there by a small number of upper river fishermen who believed that selective large mesh net overfishing was being allowed year after year in the Yukon.
+All have failed repeatedly each AYK Board cycle.

-Since 2007 the USFWS has put their support behind some similar proposals that are now going before the Federal Subsistence Board and a few more fishers are voicing their concern about smaller king.
-A significant number of Yukon biologists and managers are privately expressing that the damage has already been done and many generations will be needed to undo what is essentially a genetic shift in age class of Yukon king salmon.
-Below is a catch of king from the first pulse in 2008 - these size king are making up a significant part of fishwheel catches in the upper river as of late.
+significant and growing number of Yukon biologists and researchers are privately expressing that much damage has already been done and many generations will be needed to undo what is essentially a genetic shift in age class of Yukon king salmon.
+The picture below is a complete catch of king from the first pulse in 2008 - these size kings are making up a significant part of fishwheel catches in the upper river as of late.

 Pulse 1 king